achambaz/tlride/_book/abcd.md

 be slower than root-$n$, invalidating a central limit theorem.

-How do  the estimated variances  of $\psi_{n}^{d}$ and  $\psi_{n}^{e}$ compare with their empirical counterparts (computed  across the `iter` replications of the construction of the two  estimators)?
+How do  the estimated variances  of $\psi_{n}^{d}$ and  $\psi_{n}^{e}$ compare with their empirical counterparts (computed across the 1000 replications of the construction of the two  estimators)?